corespring/question-component-editor-example/README.md

 The users collection is used for authentication.

-> You have to create the users collection yourself, the app doesnt boot with one.
+> You have to create the users collection yourself, the app doesn't boot with one.

 A user has the following schema: